Saab 96: Suspension

 The front suspension used double wishbones and coil springs, while the rear suspension was a trailing U-beam axle with coil springs.
 Telescopic dampers were used for all four wheels.
 Up to model year 1967 models had drum brakes all around.
 Starting 1967, with the coming of the V4 engine, models were fitted with front disc brakes.

 Saab 96 in rallies

 The Saab 96 was driven most famously by Erik Carlsson, in many international rallies.
 His most famous successes were first in the 1960, 1961 and 1962 RAC Rallies and first in the 1962 and 1963 Monte Carlo Rallies.
 It was these successive, top-level victories that put the Saab 96 'on the map' and established its reputation for reliability and toughness.
-Carlsson also competed in the East African Safari Rally.
+Carlsson also competed in the East African Safari Rally, finishing second in 1964.
 Famous rallying names such as Simo Lampinen, Per Eklund, Pat Moss-Carlsson, Tom Trana, Stig Blomqvist and Carl Orrenius have also been connected with the Saab 96.